 - Position the ears above the shoulders (rather than in front of them) with the chin tucked in.

-- Move the vertical edge of your shoulder blades together (towards the spine) and rest the shoulder blades on the rear portion of your rib cage.
+- Move the edge of the shoulder blades in the back together (towards the spine) and rest the shoulder blades on the rear portion of the rib cage.

 - Tighten the abdomen and rectum muscles towards each other.